 Pentam Side Effects

-Note: This page contains side effects data for the generic drug pentamidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Pentam.
+Note: This document contains side effect information about pentamidine.
+Some of the dosage forms listed on this page may not apply to the brand name Pentam.

 For the Consumer

 On rare occasions, pneumocystis infections have occurred in parts of the body outside the lungs in patients receiving pentamidine (the active ingredient contained in Pentam) inhalation therapy.
 You should discuss this possible problem with your doctor.

 Along with its needed effects, pentamidine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.